 A classic Sri Lankan dessert – this Eggless Chocolate Biscuit Pudding (No Bake Chocolate Cookie Cake) is decadence and simplicity in cake form.
 Alternating layers of milk-soaked Maria cookies and soft, creamy chocolate buttercream are all you need for this deceptively delicious dessert that also happens to be just so easy to make.

 This time, I’m bringing you a timeless Sri Lankan classic.
-Yes, Sri Lanka – the land of ceylon tea and cinnamon and countless other fiery spicy savoury dishes, has its own classic dessert recipes as well.
+Yes, Sri Lanka – the land of ceylon tea and cinnamon and countless other fiery spicy savoury dishes (like this chicken curry, black pork curry, beef curry etc.!), has its own classic dessert recipes (like this classic breudher cake, watalappan, butter cake, pani pol etc.) as well.
 Mr K and I both grew up eating this chocolate biscuit pudding and it’s one of our absolute favourites!
 Here I’m sharing the recipe for Sri Lankan Eggless Chocolate Biscuit Pudding (No Bake Chocolate Cookie Cake).

 Depending on who you ask, classic Sri Lankan chocolate biscuit pudding is made with eggs or no eggs, but you don’t have to choose between those two!
 Today, I’ll share the recipe for eggless chocolate biscuit pudding, and next week I’ll bring you guys the recipe for what I consider the more classic version of this dessert, with eggs.